robenkleene/design-references/photoshop/tutorials/photoshop-masks.md

 ### Splits

 When working with Smart Object masks, it's useful to have the masking layer and the output both open simultaneously in splits.
 To do this, open the Smart Object in a tab, then choose `Window > Arrange > Tile All Vertically`.

+### Transparency

+- To make the Clipping Mask layer itself (the base layer) transparent, right-click the base layer and select `Blending Options...` and toggle off `Blending Options > Advanced Blending > Blend Clipped Layers as Group`, then set the base layers `Fill: 0`.